 franchise outlets across Canada.
 We supported many local charities

 and sold my store in 2010, to allow me to pursue other career

-opportunities and concentrate more on local politics.
+opportunities and concentrate more on local politics and my writing.

 Follow me on Twitter @iwchadwick and look for my Facebook pages.
 I'm also on LinkedIn and